bracytrae/bracytrae/README.md

 As I continue growing as a software engineer, I hope to create authentic documented work, and build technology that creates significant impact in improving the world.

-My goal is also to maximize the technology I have at my dispoable and use it for good and gain as much exposure to different tools as I can throughout my career
+My goal is also to maximize the technology I have at my disposable and use it for good and gain as much exposure to different tools as I can throughout my career and the best way I can do that is by refining fundamental skills and applying them to current technologies like AI.

 </td>